Nightskyhunter.com

 Unforgettable Convective Action

-Tuesday July 17th was another interesting day for anyone interested in severe weather and storm chasing in N. Ireland.
-Yesterday evening we had a very successful chase to the top of Slieve Gallion mountain, an experience which we didn't expect to beat for some time.
-You can read the chase report HERE.
-It was another hot humid Summer's day and convective clouds had been 'boiling up' with beautiful snowy white cumulonimbus clouds dominating the sky between periods of blue sky and strong sunshine.
-By late afternoon a storm was brewing up and I heard the first cracks of thunder followed by lightning which got my curiosity going.
-I was standing at my backdoor watching the activity with a mug of tea planning in my mind the kind of images I hoped to get.
+Tuesday July 17th 2007 was another interesting day for anyone interested in severe weather and storm chasing in N. Ireland.
+During the previous evening, July 16th, Conor and I had a very successful chase to the top of Slieve Gallion mountain which was an experience which we didn't expect to beat for some time, you can read the chase report HERE.
+The 17th was another hot humid Summer's day and convective clouds had been boiling up in the form of beautiful white Cbs or cumulonimbus dominating the weather between periods of blue sky and strong sunshine.
+By late afternoon a storm was brewing up and I heard the first cracks of thunder following bright flashes of lightning which got my curiosity going.
+I was standing at my backdoor watching the activity with a mug of tea planning in my mind the kind of images I hoped to get in a few min's time when the storm got closer.
 I was thinking about my mate Conor McDonald who could be absolutely anywhere today, with his keen interest in weather like this I was sure he had his eye to the sky no matter where he was located.
-The time was 16.00 BST and it was at this moment when I heard the sound of a car moving swiftly through my estate (Willow Glynn, Maghera), whoever the driver was, he was in a serious rush.
-I looked out the front window and realized with delight that it was Conor with his girlfriend Christina which confirmed by suspicion that he had been watching the convective action intently!
+The time was 16.00 BST and it was at this moment when I heard the sound of a car moving swiftly through my estate with an engine in high rev and dust billowing into the air from the wheels, whoever the driver was he was in a serious rush.
+I looked out the front window and realized with delight that it was Conor with his girlfriend Christina which had confirmed my suspicion that he had been watching the convective action intently!

-Conor had parked his car at a strategic location on a large hill which gave an excellent view to the horizon and no doubt he planned to take advantage of the topography in the hope of catching this storm with his digital camcorder.
-I grabbed by own camera and jogged up to the parked car to join Conor and Christina who were already studying the sky.
-The dark belly of a large anvil passed over dumping heavy rain and hail forcing us to take shelter inside the car which we were very glad about.
-The hail was thumping the car and bouncing off the narrow road and within the darkened sky, and through the rain smeared window, we could see the staccato style strikes of numerous cloud-ground and in-cloud orange lightning strikes which seemed to be appear at random.
-In what seemed like 30 sec's later the core of the storm passed us by so we exited the car and walked across the muddy rain drenched road as the rain free base drifted over our heads.
-Hot stabs of sunlight hit the back of our necks as clear gaps appeared in the sky.
-The storm was passing from S to N at a very slow speed, and facing N we could see a white fibrous wall consisting of dense falling shafts of hail and rain.
-It was at this point that we were rewarded with the largest convective clouds we have ever witnessed in our lives, three giant CB's towered into the sky, one in the N and other two in the SW and E. The anvils on top were both beautiful and menacing in profile with their gleaming white thunder heads with sharply defined wedge-shaped appearance stretching for a breathtaking distance in azimuth and reaching to the zenith where it competed with the Sun for attention.
+Conor parked his car at a strategic location on a large hill which gave an excellent view to the horizon and no doubt he planned to take advantage of the topography in the hope of catching this storm with his digital camcorder.
+I grabbed my own bridge camera and jogged up to the parked car to join Conor and Christina who were already studying the sky.
+The dark belly under a large anvil passed over dumping heavy rain and hail forcing us to take shelter inside the car which we were very glad to have.
+The hail was thumping the car and bouncing off the narrow road and within the darkened sky, and through the rain smeared window, we could see the staccato style strikes of numerous cloud-ground and in-cloud orange coloured lightning strikes which seemed to appear at random.
+Perhaps 30 sec's later the core of the storm passed us by so we exited the car and walked across the muddy rain-soaked road as the rain free base drifted over our heads.
+Hot rays of splendid sunshine hit the back of our necks as clear gaps appeared in the sky.
+The storm was passing from SW to NE at a very slow speed and facing N we could see a white fibrous wall consisting of dense falling shafts of hail stones and rain.
+It was at this point that we were rewarded with the largest convective clouds we have ever witnessed in our lives as three giant Cbs towered into the sky, one in the N and other two in the SW and E. The anvils on top were both beautiful and menacing in profile with their sharply defined wedge-shaped gleaming white thunder heads stretching for a breathtaking distance in azimuth and reaching to the zenith where it competed with the Sun for attention.
 The most impressive anvil was the one in the E which was so long that it covered the entire NE to SE sky sector!

-Back in the N the hail curtains where dumping their icy deluge over the rooftops of Willow Glynn and on into the surrounding countryside.
-Rapid orange coloured C-G lightning strikes provided us with plenty of action which was followed with loud reverberating rolls of thunder which was the strangest I have ever heard.
-The thunder did not stop, but continued for at least 5 min's without a break!.
+To the N the hail curtains where dumping their icy deluge over the rooftops of Willow Glynn and on into the surrounding countryside.
+Rapid orange coloured c-g lightning strikes provided us with plenty of action which was followed with loud reverberating rolls of thunder which was the strangest I have ever heard.
+The thunder did not stop, but continued for at least five min's without a break!!!.
 I already had the camera in action and by this stage I had squeezed off 100 images at a fast shutter speed in the hope of catching a lightning strike.
 I reset the camera from 5MP to 3MP (which I now regret as the resolution was down) to provide me with more images to play with as the space on my 256MP memory card was quickly depleting.
-I knelt against the front bumper on Conor's car to steady my arms and took another 100 shots while Conor took video footage of the retreating storm.
-While previewing my images Conor and I discussed the finer points of the storm and about how much we wanted to see either a funnel cloud or tornado which had always been a goal of ours, in fact, Conor informed me that a tornado risk had been issued for N. Ireland today via the UKweatherworld forum.
+I crouched down and knelt against the front bumper of Conor's car to steady my arms and took another 100 shots while Conor took video footage of the retreating storm.
+While previewing my images Conor and I discussed the finer points of the storm and about the funnel cloud and tornado risk which had been issued for N. Ireland today, we had always wanted to see either a funnel cloud or tornado which had been a primary goal for us and we wondered if we ever would, especially after we had tried so hard during yesterday's chase up the mountain.

-As the lightning disappeared into the N I glanced over my right shoulder facing into the SE sky when I got a severe shock, hanging down from the W edge of the rain free base, below the giant anvil, was a bulging black funnel descending downward.
-I could barely speak a word so I just pointed in the general direction saying 'Conor!'.
-I had never seen a funnel before but I knew instantly that this was one of exceptional size.
+As the lightning disappeared to the N I glanced casually over my right shoulder facing toward the SE when I suddenly got a severe shock, hanging down from the W edge of the rain free base and below the giant anvil was a bulging black funnel descending downward.
+I could barely speak a word so I just pointed in the general direction shouting ''Conor!!''.
+I had never seen a real funnel before however I knew instantly that this was one of exceptional size.
 Things suddenly turned crazy and time seemed to slow as our eyes took in the scene.
-I was so focused on the funnel so much that I got very narrow tunnel vision as nothing else around me existed any more.
-We immediately went into 'combat mode' in order to get a photographic record of what was happening, this was what we had dreamed about and now we needed reactions and discipline.
+I was focused on the funnel so much that I got very narrow tunnel vision as nothing else around me existed any more.
+We immediately went into combat mode in order to get a photographic record of what was happening, this was what we had dreamed about and now we needed reactions and discipline.
 I recall thinking at the time that all those hundreds of hours spent taking images of weather and astronomical subjects would pay off during a moment like this.

 After we collected our thoughts all three of us believed it had touched down on the ground making this a possible tornado, but where did it touch down?
 In that direction where the small towns of Gulladuff, Lavy, and Magherafelt.
 I reckoned that someone else, possibly driving through the countryside must have seen this.
 Even though it was many miles distant from us it still had a large apparent diameter in the sky so it must have been of exceptional size.
 We parted company and reported our account with images and footage to the UKWW for discussion.
 I followed this up by contacting several newspapers and the BBC with the intention of hearing about other sightings.
 Below is a selection of images I took of the funnel...